-The overriding principle of bankruptcy is that it wipes away debt.
-Sometimes all debt, many times a portion of it.
-All the other consequences of it carry a negative impact.
+The overriding principle of bankruptcy is that it wipes away debt — sometimes all debt, many times a portion of it.
+All the other consequences are negative impact, especially as it concerns your credit score.

-A bankruptcy filing remains on your credit report for 10 years.
-During this time, it may prevent you from obtaining new lines of credit and may even cause problems when you apply for jobs.
+During this time, it could prevent you from obtaining new lines of credit and may even cause problems when you apply for jobs.

 If you are considering bankruptcy, your credit report and credit score are probably already considerably damaged.
 So, your credit report may not endure significantly more damage, especially if you consistently pay your bills after declaring bankruptcy.

 Still, because of the long-term effects of bankruptcy, some experts believe it may be beneficial only if you have more than $15,000 in debts.